Last Updated on May 28, 2026

 ISAs

+An ISA, or individual savings account, provides a tax-free wrapper for saving and investing.
 An ISA lets you earn interest, dividends and capital gains on your savings and investments tax-free.
 You can save up to £20,000 into ISAs each year, and when you withdraw money, it’s completely tax-free.
+From April 2027, a cap of £12,000 applies to new cash contributions into ISAs for those under 65.

 Capital gains on assets